indrora/ponzu/docs/spec.md

 ## Streamed Archives

 Streamed archives are generated on the fly or in situations where seeking back through the file is not reasonable (e.g. because it is a TCP socket, TTY, etc).
-The header will have an all-zero checksum in these situations.

 Streamed archives may be comprised of precomputed file records, in which the precomputed checksum is known.
 In these cases, an individual file record may have a checksum, but a checksum of all 0 should be accepted.